 Makyah in nursing school

 Angie’s daughter, Makyah

 Makyah spent a few Christmases at the hospital.
-“I know what it feels like from a parent’s standpoint and having my child go pick out toys,” says Angie.
+“I know what it feels like from a parent’s standpoint to have my child go pick out toys,” says Angie.
 “You get stuck at the hospital and wonder how you’re going to have Christmas for your kid.”

 “Makyah loves to help.”

-Drum roll, please – Makyah is in her last year of nursing school.
+Drum roll, please – Makyah graduated from nursing school.
 Since the age of seven, she has known she wanted to be a nurse and work with kids with blood issues.

-“Life with Sickle Cell isn’t the easiest, and it’s definitely not the most fun life to live, but it’s only given to the strongest and I make the best of it,” says Makyah, who will now text and talk to her nurses about her schooling.
+“Life with Sickle Cell isn’t the easiest, and it’s definitely not the most fun life to live, but it’s only given to the strongest, and I make the best of it,” says Makyah.

+Makyah in nursing school